Etale cohomology, purity and formality with torsion coefficients: Tate modules

-\begin{defi} Let $V$ be a finite dimensional $\F_\l$-vector space and $\varphi$ an automorphism of $V$.
-We say that the pair $(V,\varphi)$ is a \textit{$q$-Tate module} if the eigenvalues of $\varphi$ are powers of $q$.
-Let $n\in\mathbb{N}$.
-A $q$-Tate module is said to be \textit{pure of weight $n$} if the only eigenvalue of $\varphi$ is $q^n$. \end{defi}
+\begin{defi} Let $(V,\varphi)$ be a locally finite dimensional $\F_\l[\varphi]$-module.
+We say that the pair $(V,\varphi)$ is a \textit{$q$-Tate module} if the only eigenvalues of $\varphi$ are powers of $q$.
+A $q$-Tate module is said to be \textit{pure of weight $n$} if the only eigenvalue is $q^n$. \end{defi}

 \begin{rem} The name Tate module comes from the fact that those objects are constructed from the Tate twists $\F_\l(n)$ defined below.
 Tate modules in our sense have little to do with the Tate module of an abelian variety.
 We hope that this does not lead to any confusion. \end{rem}